yutaplug/Aliucord/index.md

 1. Join the [Aliucord Discord server](https://discord.gg/EsNDvBaHVU)
 2. Make sure you are using the Aliucord app
-3. Install the [Themer plugin](https://raw.githubusercontent.com/Vendicated/AliucordPlugins/builds/Themer.zip) (move the .zip to `Aliucord/plugins` folder & restart app)
+3. Install the Themer plugin (can be found with !plugins command in #bot-spam channel)
 4. Go to #themes channel and hold any message (NOT THE LINK)
 5. Click on the first option ("Install [Theme name]")

 **Notes:**
-- After installing a theme you should go to Themer settings to enable it.
+- After installing a theme you should go to Themer plugin settings to enable it ("Plugins" section in your Aliucord settings).
 - Themes require an app restart to work properly.

 ## How to install plugins manually